influxdata/docs.influxdata.com-ARCHIVE/content/kapacitor/v1.3/tick/introduction.md

 Example 1 shows how the variable `views` is used in the call to the chaining method that instantiates a new `join` node.

 The top level nodes that establish the processing style, `stream` and `batch`, are simply declared and take no arguments.
 Nodes with more complex sets of properties rely on **Property methods** for their internal configuration.

+Each node type **wants** data in either batch or stream mode.
+Some can handle both.
+Each node type also **provides** data in batch or stream mode.
+Some can provide both.
+This _wants/provides_ pattern is key to understanding how nodes work together.
+Taking into consideration the _wants/provides_ pattern, four general node use cases can be defined:

+   * _want_ a batch and _provide_ a stream - for example, when computing an average or a minimum or a maximum.
+   * _want_ a batch and _provide_ a batch - for example, when identifying outliers in a batch of data.
+   * _want_ a stream and _provide_ a batch - for example, when grouping together similar data points.
+   * _want_ a stream and _provide_ a stream - for example, when applying a mathematical function like a logarithm to a value in a point.

 The [node reference documentation](/kapacitor/v1.3/nodes/) lists the property and chaining methods of each node along with examples and descriptions.

 # Pipelines

 Every TICKscript is broken into one or more **pipelines**.
 The nodes within a pipeline can be assigned to variables allowing the results of different pipelines to be combined or for sections of the pipeline to broken into reasonably understandable functional units.
 Alternately a simple TICKscript can use only one anonymous pipeline.
-The pipeline processing style is set as either `stream` or `batch`.
+The pipeline processing style is initially set as either `stream` or `batch`.
 These two types of pipelines cannot be combined.

+### Stream or Batch?

 With `stream` processing, datapoints are read, as in a classic data stream, point by point as they arrive.
+With `stream` Kapacitor subscribes to all writes of interest in InfluxDB.
 With `batch` processing a frame of 'historic' data is read from the database and then processed.
 With `stream` processing data can be transformed before being written to InfluxDB.
 With `batch` processing, the data should already be stored in InfluxDB.
+After processing, it can also be written back to it.

+Which to use depends upon system resources and the kind of computation being undertaken.
+When working with a large set of data over a long time frame `batch` is preferred.
+It leaves data stored on the disk until it is required, though the query, when triggered, will result in a sudden high load on the database.
+Processing a large set of data over a long time frame with `stream` means needlessly holding potentially billions of data points in memory.
+When working with smaller time frames  `stream` is preferred.
+It lowers the query load on InfluxDB.

+### Pipelines as graphs

 Pipelines in Kapacitor are directed acyclic graphs ([DAGs](https://en.wikipedia.org/wiki/Directed_acyclic_graph)).
 This means that each edge has a direction down which data flows, and that there cannot be any cycles in the pipeline.
 An edge can also be thought of as the data-flow relationship that exists between a parent node and its child or between a child and its sibling.